the episode

 John McLarty: Right.

 Kimberly Faith: You know?
-And and what’s really interesting is what the Bible says about mercy even affecting the next generation.
+And what’s really interesting is what the Bible says about mercy even affecting the next generation.
 In Psalms 103, 17, and 18, it says, but the mercy of the Lord is from everlasting to everlasting on those who fear him and his righteousness to children’s children to such as keep his covenant and to those who remember his commandments to do them.
-You know, last last podcast was about seeking his righteousness first, seeking first his righteousness and everything else will be added unto us.
-I I I think when we understand just the vastness of God’s mercy towards us, then we have so much we can give away that, like you said, dad, if somebody, you know, shifts gears and and walks away from us in the middle of the conversation because so many more importance come along, it’s never about us.
+You know, the last podcast was about seeking his righteousness first, seeking first his righteousness and everything else will be added unto us.
+I think when we understand just the vastness of God’s mercy towards us, then we have so much we can give away that, like you said, dad, if somebody, you know, shifts gears and and walks away from us in the middle of the conversation because someone more important come along, it’s never about us.

 It’s like, oh, you know what?
 It’s okay.
 I can go on to the next person I can minister to.
-I can go on and I the people
+I can go on and visit other people

 John McLarty: And I’m not going to hold a bad attitude to that person